Inside: Get Colorful with Tinsel Hair Extensions.

 How to Apply Tinsel Hair Extensions

-- Take a strand of tinsel and fold it in half: Buy a package of hair tinsel that’s at least twice as long as your hair.
-Then, take a strand of tinsel and fold it in half so the ends touch.
+- Fold a piece of tinsel in half.
+Tinsel for your hair should be at least twice as long as your hair.
+After you fold it in half, bring the two ends of a single strand of tinsel together and fold it in half.

-- Make a slip knot with the looped end of the tinsel: To form a slip knot, pinch the folded end of the tinsel with 1 hand to form a loop.
-Slide the thumb and index finger of your other hand through the loop.
-Then, use your thumb and index finger to pinch the strands of tinsel and pull back to make the slip knot.
+- Use the looped end of the tinsel to tie a slip knot.
+With one hand, pinch the tinsel’s folded end to make a loop, and the other hand will complete the slip knot.
+Put your other hand’s thumb and index finger in the loop.
+Then, pinch the tinsel between your thumb and index finger and pull back to create a slip knot.